Provision Of Best Consular Services, Among Top Priorities: FM - UrduPoint

 For the economic stability of Pakistan and promotion of investment, they had to focus on the economic diplomacy, he added.

-Earlier, the foreign minister was warmly welcomed by Pakistan ambassador Muhammad Syrus Sajjad Qazi and other high authorities, a press release said.
+Earlier, the foreign minister was warmly welcomed by Pakistan ambassador Muhammad Syrus Sajjad Qazi and other high authorities, said a press release.

 He took round of different sections of the embassy and ambassador Qazi gave him a briefing about the functioning of the embassy.